aiijazfatima/dev-heatwave-genai-ecommerce/create-compute/create-compute.md

 ## Task 1: Create a Compute Instance

-You need a compute instance to connect to the Heatwave instance.
+You need a compute instance to connect to the HeatWave instance.

 1. Click the **Navigation menu** in the upper left, navigate to **Compute**, and under **Compute**, select **Instances**.